Frequently Asked Questions#

 Which functionalities available in GAMS are not (yet) accessible in GAMSPy?#

-While GAMSPy provides a powerful interface for utilizing GAMS within Python, there are some features from the original GAMS language that are not yet fully accessible in GAMSPy.
+While GAMSPy provides a powerful interface between Python and the GAMS execution engine, there are some features from the original GAMS language that are not (yet) fully accessible in GAMSPy.

 Some of the features that have not been fully implemented in GAMSPy include: